-At Sciences Po, we see each candidate as a singular individual with a unique combination of talents, interests and passions.
-There is no such thing as a "good" or "bad" profile.
+At Sciences Po, we see each candidate as a singular individual with a unique combination of skills, interests and passions.
 We choose students for who they really are, and we want each and every one of them, regardless of their origins, secondary school, social and economic background or academic journey, to have the same opportunity to show their potential and convince our jury.

 Applications for the undergraduate programme at Sciences Po are subject to certain eligibility criteria.
 Accordingly, candidates are eligible to enter Sciences Po in the first year of the Undergraduate College if they are currently enrolled in study for a general or technological French Baccalaureate (FR), or an equivalent foreign diploma of secondary education.
 They must be preparing to sit these assessments for the first time, over the course of the academic year underway.